-Instagram has more than 500 million active daily users.
+Instagram has more than 500 million daily active users (DAU).

 Yes, you read that correctly.
 Five hundred million.
-As a point of reference, that’s behind Facebook, but ahead of Twitter.
+As a point of reference, that’s behind Facebook (1.2 billion DAU), but ahead of Twitter (145 million DAU).
 Though it is important to note that Instagram users engage with brands 25% more than users of other social media channels.

 Brands have caught onto this trend.
 It’s estimated that 48.8% of brands will have a presence on Instagram by the end of 2016, a number that’s forecasted to rise to 70.7% in 2017.